 The Department of Physiology (Faculty of Medicine) offers a Ph.D. program in Medical Physiology.
-A graduate successfully completing this program will be expected to have an indepth knowledge in specific areas of Medical Physiology.
+Only full-time students are admitted to this program.
+A graduate successfully completing this program will be expected to have an in-depth knowledge in specific areas of Medical Physiology.
 In addition, he/she should become an independent thinker, planner and executor of specific ideas relevant to Medical Physiology.
 A major part of the program is the dissertation, which requires high quality research in a specific area of Medical Physiology.